sofaworks/nosleepautobot/README.md

 | `AUTOBOT_SUBREDDIT` | Subreddit to run bot against.
 Specified user **has to be a moderator** of the subreddit. | Yes |
 | `REDIS_URL` | Redis URL | Yes |

-Configuration settings can also be specified via a `autobot.env` file.
-An example `autobot.env.sample` is included that you can rename and configure.

-## Developing NoxBot
+## Developing nosleepautobot

-In case anyone wants to write code for NoxBot (or just as a reminder to me).
+In case anyone wants to write code for nosleepautobot (or just as a reminder to me).

 ### Set Up

-**Python 2.x support has been removed as Python 2.x [has been EOL'ed as of January 1, 2020](https://www.python.org/doc/sunset-python-2/).**
+Python 3.10+ is required for the source code due to the usage of some new syntax (e.g. union types).

-python3's `venv` module is highly recommended.
+Python 3's [`venv`](https://docs.python.org/3/library/venv.html) module is highly recommended.

 Set up would look akin to this...

 ```
 git clone git@github.com:sofaworks/nosleepautobot.git
 cd nosleepautobot
-python -m venv .venv
+python3 -m venv .venv
 source .venv/bin/activate

 # We use a dev version of the requirements.txt which includes